Congressman Hoyer's Office has three significant annual opportunities for student recognition:

 The Congressional App Competition, a competition designed to engage a student’s creativity and encourage their participation in computer science, was established by Members of the U.S. House of Representatives in 2013.
 The competition is a nationwide event that allows high school students from across the country to compete by creating and exhibiting their software application, or “app,” for mobile, tablet, or computer devices on a platform of their choice.

 The “Congressional App Challenge” is open to all high school and middle school students and all those eligible to attend public high school or middle school in Maryland's 5th Congressional District.
 Students may work individually or in teams of up to four.
 All entries must be original in concept, design,and execution.
 Students entering the competition must register in advance to show their intent to participate (directions below), and then submit their app’s source code along with a YouTube or VIMEO video that demos/explains their app and what they learned through this competition.
-The application deadline for the fifth annual competition has yet to be announced.
-This page will be updated when the 2019 challenge is announced.

 Resources for Students and Teachers